 The Board of Directors, with a mandate from shareholders, is responsible for realizing efficient and effective corporate governance, through which the Company will accomplish its social mission, sustain growth, and maximize corporate value over the medium and long terms.
 To fulfill its responsibilities, the Board of Directors supervises general operations to ensure that operations are fair and transparent.
 The Board of Directors also makes decisions on important business affairs of the Company, such as decisions on the formulation of important business matters, such as the establishment of management plans and business plans and decision on investment projects that exceed a certain fixed amount of money.

-The Board of Directors is composed of 11 directors, including five Outside Directors.
+The Board of Directors is composed of 11 directors*1, including five Outside Directors.
 Meetings of the Board of Directors are, as a rule, held once per month and as needed.
+Meetings of the Board of Directors are chaired by the Chairperson of the Board (who is a Non-Executive Director) per the Board of Directors Regulation.
 The Board of Directors makes decisions on basic business policies, important business affairs, and other matters that the Board of Directors is responsible for deciding as provided for in internal regulations.
-Business affairs that the Board of Directors is not responsible for deciding are delegated to executive management, and the board monitors these.
-The Company is speeding up business decision-making as a company with an Audit & Supervisory Committee.
-To increase the agility of business, the scope of business affairs delegated by the Board of Directors to executive management has been expanded, so that the Board of Directors focuses only on the most important measures.
-The Company has further improved the supervisory function of the Board of Directors by specifying in the Corporate Governance Policy that at least one third of the members of the board should be Outside Directors.
+Business affairs that the Board of Directors is not responsible for deciding are delegated to executive management, and the Board monitors these.
+Under the company with an Audit & Supervisory Committee structure, the scope of business affairs delegated by the Board of Directors to executive management, such as making decisions on investment projects that are less than a certain fixed amount of money, has been expanded.
+As such, matters discussed by the Board of Directors are limited to motions of the highest importance (e.g., governance, capital policy, compliance, risk management, deliberations on megatrends and mid- to long-term strategies), thereby speeding up business decision-making and increasing the agility of business.
+The Company has specified in the Corporate Governance Policy that at least one-third of the members of the Board of Directors shall be Outside Directors.